Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step2.md

-While there are a lot of ways to install and use InfluxDB, we will concentrate on running it in a docker container.
-The corresponding image will be downloaded automatically in the background.
+While there are a lot of ways to install and use InfluxDB, we will run it in a docker container.
+The corresponding image is downloaded automatically in the background.
 Please wait for the download to finish before you continue.
 The terminal on the right will read the following when ready:

 ```
 $ echo "Ready to go!"